PrinsFrank/PrinsFrank.nl/_posts/2023-04-09-Back-in-Longyearbyen-on-Svalbard.md

 **A common saying on this island is that people that come here are either looking for something, or running for something.**

 It was exactly a year since I left when I arrived back in January.
-After an overnight layover in Oslo on my way from Amsterdam, and a quick customs stop in Tromso the plane took us up, where I would see the last glimpse of sunlight for the next few months as we were flying into the darkness.
+After an overnight layover in Oslo on my way from Amsterdam, and a quick customs stop in Tromsø the plane took us up, where I would see the last glimpse of sunlight for the next few months as we were flying into the darkness.

 {% include img.html src="/images/2023/04/hike_polar_night_longyearbyen_svalbard.jpg" aspect_ratio=26 full_width=true %}